jonseb974/2D_U.F.O_ADVENTURES/README.md

 - Beat the clock Challenge game: You have 60 seconds to reach the max Score 500, else you lose.

-- If there is a collision with the enemy -1 points.

 - If there is a collision with an enemy you lose 1 point.

 ### Player motion